 Here are some ways to maximize learning while using technology and making sure your children stay safe:

 - Spend time online with your children.
 Talk to them about potential threats and help them find child-friendly sites.
 Make sure the computer is in the family room or kitchen rather than the bedroom.
 In addition, find out what parental controls are offered through your Internet service provider.
-This collection of guides may also be helpful.

 - Show your work.
 Remember when your math teacher asked you to show your work when you solved problems?
 This is still good practice, especially when your child is doing research using the Internet.
 Ask him or her to show you the websites he or she used when searching for information for a school project.
 Look at the sites together and talk about how your child knows whether the information is reliable and accurate.
 For example, can you tell from the website who the author of the information is?
 If so, what are the author’s qualifications?
 Can you find the date that the information was written or posted?